blaineprickett/CS50-Wiki/README.md

 # web50-projects-2020-x-wiki

-# Design a Wikipedia-like online encyclopedia.
+# Design a Wikipedia-like online encyclopedia. (django)

 Complete the implementation of your Wiki encyclopedia.
 You must fulfill the following requirements: